fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 The FSOT, or Foreign Service Officer Test, is the first graded assessment completed by candidates interested in becoming U.S. diplomats (Foreign Service Officers).
 Overseen by the Department of State, the FSOT measures your knowledge in several different areas, including English grammar, U.S. government, and world geography, to name a few.

-Pearson administers the test, with options to complete the test online, via remote proctor, or at a testing center.
+Pearson administers the test, with options to complete it online, via remote proctoring, or at a testing center.

 Seal of the United States Department of State